The Chart for QUALCOMM Incorporated (QCOM) Is Flashing Mixed Signals

 Mizuho gave a rating of “Buy” to QCOM, setting the target price at $210 in the report published on February 03rd of the current year.

-During the last 5 trading sessions, QCOM rose by +1.84%, which changed the moving average for the period of 200-days by +17.70% in comparison to the 20-day moving average, which settled at $155.46.
-In addition, QUALCOMM Incorporated saw -13.35% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, QCOM fell by -6.95%, which changed the moving average for the period of 200-days by +8.60% in comparison to the 20-day moving average, which settled at $153.12.
+In addition, QUALCOMM Incorporated saw -19.62% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading